TinuCH1976/link-library/readme.txt

 * This allows for more flexibility in formatting the element using your blog’s stylesheet.

 == Frequently Asked Questions ==

+= Where do I find my category IDs to place in the "Categories to be Displayed" and "Categories to be Excluded" fields? =

+The category IDs are numeric IDs.
+You can find them by going to the page to see and edit link categories, then placing your mouse over a category and seeing its numeric ID in the link that is associated with that name.

+= How can I display different categories on different pages? =

+If you want all of your link pages to have the same layout, create a single setting set, then specify the category to be displayed when you add the short code to each page.
+For example: [link-library categorylistoverride="28"]
+If the different pages have different styles for different categories, then you should create distinct setting sets for each page and set the categories to be displayed in the "Categories to be Displayed" field in the admin panel.

 = How can I override some of the options when using shortcodes in my pages =